ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/cardboard_box/cardboard_box_on_side/cardboard_box_on_side.md

 ---

-# Black Trash Bag Taped Around Container
+# Black Trash Bag Taped Around Nutrient Container
-It's a good idea to tape a black plastic trash bag around our container to ensure NO light hits the nutrient water.
+It's a good idea to tape a black plastic trash bag around our nutrient container to ensure NO light hits the nutrient water.
 ALGAE RUINS PLANTS FAST!

-By using the black plastic trash bag wrapped around the container we can choose a CLEAR container.
+By using the black plastic trash bag wrapped around the nutrient container we can choose a CLEAR container.

 By choosing a CLEAR container we can see the roots progress and know exactly what level they are touching the water.